lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 In this example, we'll use Lexy to store and retrieve documents describing characters from the TV show House of the Dragon.
 We'll then use those documents to construct a prompt that GPT-4 can use to answer questions about the characters.

+!!! example "Notebook available"
+    You can find the complete code for this example in the [Lexy GitHub repository](https://github.com/lexy-ai/lexy).
+    Follow along with this tutorial using the notebook [`examples/basic_rag.ipynb`](https://github.com/lexy-ai/lexy/blob/main/examples/basic_rag.ipynb).

 ### OpenAI API Key

 Note that this example requires an OpenAI API key.
 You can add your API key as an environment variable using the `.env` file in the root directory of the Lexy repository.
 See [How do I add a new environment variable](../faq.md#how-do-i-add-a-new-environment-variable) on the [FAQ page](../faq.md) for more details.